TotalMiner/totalminer.github.io/xml/items.md

 ## ItemTypeClassData.xml:

-Contains information about the the item class.
-The amount of hits taken to destroy a block is equal to Block Resistance / Item Power × Tool Effectiveness.
+Contains information about the this item class.
+The number of hits taken to destroy a block is equal to Block Resistance / Item Power × Tool Effectiveness.
 Eg. Rhyolite has a resistance of 7200, and a Titanium Pickaxe has a power of 1200, meaning it will take 6 hits to destroy Rhyolite with a Titanium Pickaxe.

 ### ClassID: ItemTypeClass